Anwar Ali & Dave Owen

 The sound they produce is a unique blend; steeped in Swahili and East African musical heritage, and underpinned by a British folk sensibility.
 Dave’s acoustic guitar complements Anwar’s oud, with the artists' shared passion and intensity producing a haunting and emotive sound.

-The pair have already clocked up several notable support slots including The West African Blues Project and Malian legends Amadou & Mariam, plus appearances at festivals including Fire in the Mountain and the Liverpool Arab Arts Festival.
-They will also play at this year’s Africa Oye Festival in Liverpool, which is celebrating its 25th anniversary.
+The pair have clocked up notable support slots including The West African Blues Project, Blick Bassy, and Malian legends Amadou & Mariam, as well as appearances at festivals including Africa Oye, Fire in the Mountain and the Liverpool Arab Arts Festival.

 Jenny Lee Summers, BBC Radio Merseyside